dionys93/ety-dictionary/README.md

-# Etymology of Inglish and Other Alternative Orthographies
+# Etymology Text Processing Pipeline

-A modular, functional text processing pipeline for transforming etymology data from text to structured JSON, with comprehensive analysis tools.
+A modular, functional text processing pipeline for transforming etymology data from text to structured JSON, built with TypeScript and functional programming principles.

 ## Overview

-This project provides both text and JSON data types for etymology processing, built using functional programming principles with monadic error handling for robust file operations.
+This project provides a highly composable set of functions for processing etymology text files using a functional programming approach with monadic error handling.
+Each component is a focused function that can be combined with others to create various text processing pipelines.

 ## Prerequisites